Water Education Reimagined in a Virtual Environment

 Due to the evolving climate of education in response to COVID-19, we may make changes to program format and content to best serve students, teachers and the community.

-We are reimagining our programs for the upcoming school year and working with school districts and educators to accommodate virtual learning.
+We reimagined our programs for the school year and are working with school districts and educators to accommodate virtual learning.